Benjamin Kucera

-Benjamin Joseph Kucera (born August 10, 1994) is an American soccer player who plays as a defender, most recently for USL Championship club Birmingham Legion.
+Benjamin Joseph Kucera (born August 10, 1994) is an American former soccer player who played as a defender, most recently for USL Championship club Birmingham Legion.

 Career

 College

 Kucera began playing college soccer at Creighton University, but redshirted his first year and transferred to the University of Santa Clara in 2014.

 Professional

 In 2016, Kucera signed for Czech First League side Slovácko.
 However, he only appeared for the club's B team who competed in the Moravian–Silesian Football League.

 Kucera returned to the United States in 2018, playing with USL PDL side Birmingham Hammers.

 On February 27, 2019, Kucera signed for USL Championship side Birmingham Legion ahead of their inaugural season.
-He made his professional debut on August 17, 2019, appearing as an injury time substitute in a 1-0 win over Memphis 901.
+He made his professional debut on August 17, 2019, appearing as an injury time substitute in a 1–0 win over Memphis 901.